-- (a) age, maturity, and delinquent history of the minor; - (b) severity of the offense(s) for which the minor was taken into custody; - (c) minor's behavior, including the degree to which the minor appears to be cooperative or non-cooperative; - (d) the availability of staff to provide adequate supervision or protection of the minor; and. - (e) the age, type, and number of other individuals who are detained in the facility.
+- (a) age, maturity, and delinquent history of the minor; - (b) severity of the offense(s) for which the minor was taken into custody; - (c) minor's behavior, including the degree to which the minor appears to be cooperative or non-cooperative; - (d) the availability of staff to provide adequate supervision or protection of the minor; and, - (e) the age, type, and number of other individuals who are detained in the facility.

-NOTE: Authority cited: Section 6030, Penal Code; and Section 210.2 Welfare and Institutions Code.
-Reference: Section 6030, Penal Code; and Section 210.2 Welfare and Institutions Code.
+Note: Authority cited: Sections 6024 and 6030, Penal Code; and Section 210.2, Welfare and Institutions Code.
+Reference: Section 6030, Penal Code; and Section 210.2, Welfare and Institutions Code.

-1146.
-Conditions of Secure Detention.
+§ 1146.
+Conditions of Secure Custody.

-While in secure detention, minors may be locked in a room or other secure enclosure, secured to a cuffing rail, or otherwise reasonably restrained as necessary to prevent escape and protect the minor and others from harm.
+While in secure custody, minors may be locked in a room or other secure enclosure, secured to a cuffing rail, or otherwise reasonably restrained as necessary to prevent escape and protect the minor and others from harm.

-NOTE: Authority cited: Section 6030, Penal Code; and Section 210.2 Welfare and Institutions Code.
-Reference: Section 6030, Penal Code; and Section 210.2 Welfare and Institutions Code.
+Note: Authority cited: Sections 6024 and 6030, Penal Code; and Section 210.2, Welfare and Institutions Code.
+Reference: Section 6030, Penal Code; and Section 210.2, Welfare and Institutions Code.

-1147.
-Supervision of Minors Held Inside a Locked Enclosure.
+§ 1147.
+Supervision of Minors in Secure Custody Inside a Locked Enclosure.

-- (a) Minors shall receive adequate supervision which, at a minimum, includes: - (1) constant auditory access to staff by the minor; and, - (2) unscheduled safety checks of the minor by staff of the law enforcement facility, no less than every 30 minutes, which shall be documented. - (b) Males and females shall not be placed in the same locked room unless under constant direct visual observation by staff of the law enforcement facility.
+(a) Minors shall receive adequate supervision which, at a minimum, includes:

+- (1) constant auditory access to staff by the minor; and, - (2) safety checks, as defined in Section 1006, of the minor by staff of the law enforcement facility, at least once every 30 minutes, which shall be documented.

+(b) Males and females shall not be placed in the same locked room unless under constant direct visual observation by staff of the law enforcement facility.

-NOTE: Authority cited: Section 6030, Penal Code; and Section 210.2 Welfare and Institutions Code.
-Reference: Section 6030, Penal Code; and Section 210.2 Welfare and Institutions Code.
+Note: Authority cited: Sections 6024 and 6030, Penal Code; and Section 210.2, Welfare and Institutions Code.
+Reference: Section 6030, Penal Code; and Section 210.2, Welfare and Institutions Code.

-1148.
-Supervision of Minors in Secure Detention Outside of a Locked Enclosure.
+§ 1148.
+Supervision of Minors in Secure Custody Outside of a Locked Enclosure.

-Minors held in secure detention outside of a locked enclosure shall not be secured to a stationary object for more than 60 minutes unless no other locked enclosure in available.
-A staff person from the facility shall be present at all times to assure the minor's safety while secured to a stationary object.
+Minors held in secure custody outside of a locked enclosure shall not be secured to a stationary object for more than 60 minutes unless no other locked enclosure is available.
+A staff person from the facility shall provide constant direct visual observation to assure the minor's safety while secured to a stationary object.
 Securing minors to a stationary object for longer than 60 minutes, and every 30 minutes thereafter, shall be approved by a supervisor.
-The decision for securing a minor to a stationary object for longer than 60 minutes and every 30 minutes thereafter shall be based upon the best interests of the minor and shall be documented.
+The decision for securing a minor to a stationary object for longer than 60 minutes thereafter shall be based upon the best interests of the minor and shall be documented.

-NOTE: Authority cited: Section 6030, Penal Code; and Section 210.2 Welfare and Institutions Code.
-Reference: Section 6030, Penal Code; and Section 210.2 Welfare and Institutions Code.
+Note: Authority cited: Sections 6024 and 6030, Penal Code; and Section 210.2, Welfare and Institutions Code.
+Reference: Section 6030, Penal Code; and Section 210.2, Welfare and Institutions Code.

-1149.
+§ 1149.
 Criteria for Non-Secure Custody.

-Minors held in temporary custody, who do not meet the criteria for secure detention as specified in Section 207.1(d) of the Welfare and Institutions Code, may be held in non-secure custody if a brief period of time is needed to investigate the case, facilitate release of the minor to a parent or guardian, or arrange for transfer of the minor to an appropriate juvenile facility.
+Minors held in temporary custody, who do not meet the criteria for secure custody as specified in Section 207.1(d) of the Welfare and Institutions Code, may be held in non-secure custody to investigate the case, facilitate release of the minor to a parent or guardian, or arrange for transfer of the minor to an appropriate juvenile facility.

-NOTE: Authority cited: Section 6030, Penal Code; and Section 210.2 Welfare and Institutions Code.
-Reference: Section 6030, Penal Code; and Section 210.2 Welfare and Institutions Code.
+Note: Authority cited: Sections 6024 and 6030, Penal Code; and Section 210.2, Welfare and Institutions Code.
+Reference: Section 6030, Penal Code; and Section 210.2, Welfare and Institutions Code.

-1150.
+§ 1150.
 Supervision of Minors in Non-Secure Custody.